Consent is an agreement between people to engage in sexual activity. This agreement is:

 Bystander Intervention is a strategy for prevention, interruption, and de-escalation of violence.

-Confidential Resources will not share a victim’s disclosure of sexual assault unless the victim gives permission.
+Confidential Resources will not share a victim’s disclosure of sexual violence unless the victim gives permission.

-Private Resources will only share the victim’s disclosure of sexual assault with other Tulane staff to ensure that the victim receives the support they need.
+Private Resources will only share the victim’s disclosure of sexual violence with other Tulane staff to ensure that the victim receives the support they need.